 Between Calgary and Banff lies the ever-growing mountain town of Canmore, Alberta.
-While it’s often overlooked by many international tourists in favour of Banff, Canmore is also a wonderful mountain destination.
-Situated a mere 20-minute drive from Banff, Canmore is close enough to take advantage of everything the National Park has to offer, while also delivering epic mountain views, great restaurants and affordable hotels.
+While it’s often overlooked by many international tourists in favour of Banff, Canmore is also a wonderful mountain destination with plenty of hotels, hostels, resorts and campgrounds.

 Table of Contents

-Yes, it’s true, Canmore accommodations can be cheaper and more available than many Banff hotels.
-There are plenty of hotels to stay in in Canmore, each with its own great offerings.
+Canmore hotels tend to be cheaper and more available than many Banff hotels.
+There’s plenty of hotels to stay in in Canmore, each with its own great offerings.

 Here’s a complied list of the best places to stay in Canmore (what they have to offer), from hotels to motels to B&Bs and hostels.
 But if you’re wanting to camp, check out this comprehensive post on the best sites for Canmore camping.